microsoft/debug-adapter-protocol/specification.md

 interface SetBreakpointsArguments {
   /**
    * The source location of the breakpoints; either 'source.path' or
-   * 'source.reference' must be specified.
+   * 'source.sourceReference' must be specified.
    */
   source: Source;